Provence is just a few hours from Monaco and if you’ve been dreaming of a Provencal getaway, look no further!

 The third option suits a large family or a group of friends.
 It is a beautiful house with a swimming pool, fireplace, incredible views and a fun host who is an Englishman.
 The house is newly built, with a beautiful kitchen and grill, with fantastic views of the Luberon and vineyards all around.
 The nearest village is a five-minute walk.

 Provence markets are a real cultural phenomenon and a “must do” in that will make your holiday in Provence a real feast.
 Once you experience it, you will understand.
 Markets are held in the mornings, all days of the week, but the best and most versatile Sunday market is held in the discreet village of Coustellet.
-Here you can taste and buy all kinds of Provencal specialties, such as tapenade (olive paste with different flavours), olive oil, goat cheese (do not miss its dry version, chevre sec) and seasonal vegetables.
+Here you can taste and buy all kinds of Provencal specialties, such as tapenade (olive paste with different flavors), olive oil, goat cheese (do not miss its dry version, chevre sec) and seasonal vegetables.
 But that’s not all—everything the beautiful Provence land offers can be found from fresh honey to bunches of lavender to olive wood bowls and utensils.
 Also don’t miss the traditional Provencal fabrics.

 The town of Isle Sur La Sorque is famous for its all year round antique market, the largest in the South of France.
 Have a stroll around; there are always things to see.
 Ask the locals to recommend a lunch place.
 Butchers and grocers will give you the best tips – they know all the restaurants in the area and their food requirements.
 Tripadvisor will also give good suggestions with reviews.